If you are using Real-time Customer Data Platform B2B Edition, see the guide on creating B2B relationships instead.

 The destination schema “Hotels” is based on a custom “Hotels” class, and contains fields that describe a hotel.

 hotelId field serves as the primary identity for the schema under a custom

 This step is only required if your source schema does not have a dedicated string-type field to be used as a reference to the destination schema.
 If this field is already defined in your source schema, skip to the next step of defining a relationship field.

 In order to define a relationship between two schemas, the source schema must have a dedicated field to be used as a reference to the destination schema.
-You can add this field to the source schema by creating a new mixin.
+You can add this field to the source schema by creating a new schema field group.

-Start by selecting Add in the Mixins section.
+Start by selecting Add in the Field groups section.

-The Add Mixin dialog appears.
-From here, select Create new mixin.
-In the text fields that appear, enter a display name and description for the new mixin.
-Select Add mixin when finished.
+The Add field group dialog appears.
+From here, select Create new field group.
+In the text fields that appear, enter a display name and description for the new field group.
+Select Add field groups when finished.

-The canvas reappears with “Favorite Hotel” appearing in the Mixins section.
-Select the mixin name, then select Add field next to the root-level
+The canvas reappears with “Favorite Hotel” appearing in the Field groups section.
+Select the field group name, then select Add field next to the root-level